ddovbii/colony-workshop/content/intro/30_terminology.md

 weight: 3
 ---

-* __Blueprint__: Reusable template​ to capture and replicate complex application infrastructure.
+* __Blueprint:__ Reusable template​ to capture and replicate complex application infrastructure.
 A blueprint is itself comprised of reusable __Building Blocks__

-* __Environment:__ includes cloud infrastructure, containers, data, application
+* __Environment:__ Includes cloud infrastructure, containers, data, application

-* __Application Value Stream__:Infrastructure automation from dev to production (CI/CD)
+* __Application Value Stream:__ Infrastructure automation from dev to production (CI/CD)

-* __Self-Service__:Launch scripting-free automation via intuitive UI, your CI/CD tools, or ChatOps​
+* __Self-Service:__ Launch scripting-free automation via intuitive UI, your CI/CD tools, or ChatOps​

-*__Artifacts__: Application package (build) that will be installed on the infrastructure.
+* __Artifacts:__ Application package (build) that will be installed on the infrastructure.
 Typically stored in an artifact repository.

  ![30_page](/images/intro/Blueprint.png)